 There’re six different children’s clubs available:

-For elder teens, X Club is open from 9am to 10pm every day and includes activities like karaoke, games consoles and a teen nightclub.
+For older teens, X Club is open from 9 am to 10 pm every day and includes activities like karaoke, games consoles and a teen nightclub.

 Did you know?
 Celebrity provides children with state of the art equipment to film a video project on a programme called “iTake” where they are armed with GoPros to make a short film in groups.
 Then they edit their efforts in the Celebrity iLounge!